Common Questions for Car Crash Lawyers

 How can I pay my bills if I’m too injured to work?

 If staying off of social media is not an option for you, it’s best to at least avoid posting anything about your claim online.
-It’s also advisable that you avoid posting anything that makes it seem like you are not injured or that your injuries are less severe than what you claim them to be.
-For instance, it’s probably not a good idea to post pictures of you partying it up with your friends on the beach (even if it’s from a long time ago), as this can damage your credibility.
+It’s also advisable that you avoid posting anything that makes it seem like you are not injured or that your injuries are less severe than you claim them to be.

 Expert Legal Counsel at Peters Law Firm